phpmyadmin/localized_docs/source/config.rst

     Show warning about incomplete translations on certain threshold.

-.. config:option:: $cfg['ErrorReporting']

-    :type: boolean
-    :default: true

-    Whenever an error is detected in the javascript execution.
-A an error report may be sent to phpmyadmin if user agrees.

-    You can set this parameter to ``false`` to never send error reports.

 .. config:option:: $cfg['SendErrorReports']

     :type: string
     :default: ``'ask'``

+    Sets the default behavior for JavaScript error reporting.

-    Whenever an error is detected in the javascript execution.
-A an error report may be sent to phpmyadmin.
-This setting sets the default behavior.
+    Whenever an error is detected in the JavaScript execution, an error report may be sent to the phpMyAdmin team if the user agrees.

     The default setting of ``'ask'`` will ask the user everytime there is a new error report.
 However you can set this parameter to ``'always'`` to send error reports without asking for confirmation or you can set it to ``'never'`` to never send error reports.

+    This directive is available both in the configuration file and in users preferences.
+If the person in charge of a multi-user installation prefers to disable this feature for all users, a value of ``'never'`` should be set, and the :config:option:`$cfg['UserprefsDisallow']` directive should
+    contain ``'SendErrorReports'`` in one of its array values.

 .. config:option:: $cfg['AllowThirdPartyFraming']